ncjones/blog/src/content/give-your-applications-pet-names.md

 Naming things is one of the hardest aspects of software design.
 Well-named variables, types, and functions generally will have names that communicate their purpose.
-Intuitively we want to name our applications based on the same principles — descriptively based on their intended function.
+Intuitively we want to name our applications using the same principles — descriptively based on their intended function.
 The problem with naming applications descriptively is twofold: firstly, name collisions are highly likely; and secondly, a descriptive name can lose its accuracy over